ppkantorski/RetroSync/README.md

 2. Unzip the contents to `/Users/{user_name}/Documents/RetroSync`.
 3. Run the python3 build.py.
 This will re-build the RetroSync.app as well install the essential Python packages.
 4. Move RetroSync.app to your applications folder.
 5.  `/data/config.json` will be auto-generated if it does not exist upon boot.
-Modify accordingly (in GUI or manually).
+Modify accordingly (in GUI or manually) then restart.

 ## Installation (for just Python usage)
 1. You will need to have Hakchi CE installed on your SNES classic with wpa configured along with a OTG + WIFI dongle.